Research and reports

 You can tailor the board to your needs, so you can see what needs to be done and when, creating cards for each task.
 You can move cards across the board as you complete them.

-Moving something to done can give a real sense of accomplishment, and being able to see what’s in progress at a glance can really help a small business owner feel sure they’re in control.
+Moving something to done can give a real sense of accomplishment, and being able to see what’s in progress at a glance can really help a small business owner be productive and feel sure they’re in control.

 Read more about Trello and other free tools to try in your business.